 8. Few Pieces

 Forget the high stacks of the traditional war games.
 In Bellum se ipsum alet, you have two leaders to move.
-That's it!

 9. Visual Interest

 The theme (see below) was a good help in designing Bellum se ipsum alet.
 With an old map as a foundation